 Six Tips for Finding Powerful Peace When Divorcing a Narcissist…

 If you’re divorcing a narcissist, you might feel like you’re gearing up for battle.
-If you enter your divorce with that mindset, you most certainly will end up in fight after fight with your ex.
+When entering your divorce with that mindset, you most certainly will end up in fight after fight with your ex.
 Knowledge is power when it comes to dealing with a narc, and one of the first things you should know is that you don’t have to show up to every fight you’re invited to.
 Here are six tips for finding powerful peace when divorcing a narcissist:

 Controlling your emotions is where your power lies